.png)

 Because so much of this damage happens quietly and out of sight, routine roof and attic inspections are critical.
 Especially after a Michigan winter or heavy rain season, a professional assessment can catch small issues like cracked flashing or missing shingles before they turn into widespread roof leak water damage or visible ceiling water stains.

-At Titus Restoration, we don’t just clean up the aftermath—we help you prevent it.
+At Titus Contracting, we don’t just clean up the aftermath—we help you prevent it.
 Our team provides thorough moisture detection, leak tracing, and damage assessments to ensure your home stays protected year-round.

 One of the most common and visible red flags is the appearance of ceiling water stains.
 In Michigan homes, these often show up as: